zopefoundation/zope.testrunner/src/zope/testrunner/tests/testrunner.rst

 should be usable with any project.
 In addition to finding and running tests, it provides the following additional features:

-- Test filtering using specifications of:
+- :doc:`Test filtering <testrunner-test-selection>` using specifications of:

   o test packages within a larger tree